 Only U.S. Citizens will be considered for this facility.
 Dual Citizenship will not be considered at this lab.

 Current research facts and interests are as follows:

 MCWL’s purpose is to identify and address future challenges and opportunities, develop warfighting concepts and comprehensively explore options in order to inform how we are to operate and fight in the future.
 The Commanding General of MCWL also serves as the Director, Futures Directorate, the Vice Chief of Naval Research, and the Executive Agent for Science and Technology.
-MCWL is organized with five major divisions, Futures Assessment, Concepts and Plans, Wargaming, Science and Technology and Experiment.
-Through these divisions MCWL assesses and predicts future environments, writes concepts and concepts of operations (CONOPS) to enable Marines to engage in those environments, conducts wargames to assess the concepts and CONOPS, develops and procures experimental technology to address technological gaps in the concepts and CONOPS and finally executes live-force experiments to determine the viability of, and refine the concepts, CONOPS and technologies being explored.
+MCWL is organized with six major divisions, Futures Assessment, Concepts and Plans, Wargaming, Science and Technology, Rapid Capabilities, and Experiment.
+Through these divisions MCWL forecasts likely future environments, develops concepts and concepts of operations (CONOPS) to enable Marines to engage in those environments, conducts wargames to assess the concepts and CONOPS, develops and procures experimental technology to address technological gaps in the concepts and CONOPS and finally executes live-force experiments to determine the viability of, and refine the concepts, CONOPS and technologies being explored.

 Currently the MCWL focused approach includes;